Here's How Much It Costs to Visit All of These Major Theme Parks

 Walt Disney World isn't the only theme park to visit in Orlando.
 The city is also home to Universal Studios, which consists of both the original park of the same name and Islands of Adventure.
 A family of two adults and two children can look to spend around $2,369 for a three-day vacation at Universal in June.

-According to Food & Wine Magazine, a typical meal at Universal Orlando costs around $15, so you’ll likely spend around $360 on food for a family of four during your three-day stay.
+Meal and souvenir cost: According to Food & Wine, a typical meal at Universal Orlando costs around $15, so you'll likely spend around $360 on food for a family of four during your three-day stay.
 With the added miscellaneous expenses and souvenirs, which could cost you around $70 a day, you can expect to pay an extra $330.

 Disneyland in Tokyo, Japan: $1,671